Margaret Obank

-Margaret Obank is a British publisher, noted for her contribution to the dissemination of contemporary Arabic literature in English translation.
+Margaret Obank is a British publisher and writer, noted for her contribution to the dissemination of contemporary Arabic literature in English translation.

 Life

 Obank was born in Leeds.
 She studied philosophy and literature at Leeds University and linguistics at Birkbeck College.
 She worked in teaching and in printing and publishing for many years.
-Along with her husband, the Iraqi author Samuel Shimon, Obank was the driving force behind the creation of Banipal magazine, a journal exclusively devoted to publishing English translations of modern Arabic literature.
-The first issue of Banipal was published in February 1998, and as of 2011, there have been 42 issues.
+Along with her husband, the Iraqi author Samuel Shimon, Obank was a founder of Banipal magazine, a journal devoted to publishing English translations of modern Arabic literature.
+The first issue of Banipal was published in February 1998, and as of 2022, there have been 75 issues.